pegros/PEG_LWR/help/sfpegSkipLinksDsp.md

 The **sfpegSkipLinksDsp** should be positionned as the first component of the page header.

-It has no real property controlling its behaviour but only styling options (via CSS classes) for all its HTML child elements, i.e.:
+It has no property to control its behaviour but only provides the styling all its HTML child elements via CSS classes in the following properties:
 * `div CSS` for the wrapping _div_
 * `nav CSS` for the main _nav_
 * `ul CSS` for the link _ul_ list